chfrank-cgn/chfrank-cgn.github.io/openstack.md

 - 2376 (docker) from Rancher to the tenant nodes
 - 2376, 2379, 2380, 6443, and 10250 between the tenant nodes

-## Custom Cluster
+## Option 2: Custom Cluster

-Alternatively, the cluster can be built from individually created instances, with the help of a startup script to install and enable docker ([Ubuntu18.04 LTS](https://ubuntu.com/download/server)):
+Alternatively, the cluster can be built from individually created instances, with the help of a startup script to install and enable docker (on [Ubuntu18.04 LTS](https://ubuntu.com/download/server)):

 ```
 #!/bin/sh